unixfreaxjp/HostileBlocker/_index.md

 ### You are in HostileBlocker project
-This project is meant to support the usage of blocklist in twitter using the BlockTogether tool.
+This project was started meant to support the usage of blocklist in twitter using the BlockTogether tool.
-By this tool you can extract the list of the blocklist in a text file via bash shell command, to help the multipurpose customization and usage for your needs.
+By this tool you could  extract the list of the blocklist in a text file via bash shell command, to help the multipurpose customization and usage for your needs.
+Due to the API changes the tool is currently not working, but the concept can still be used for your similar purpose, it is now shared for the security community.

 The example of the common USAGE commands is as follows: